 The woman’s passionate, spot-on comments about motherhood have struck a chord with the Redditors who read her post.
 Other parents who adopted their children or love their stepchildren as their own have chimed in to tell her they, too, have been disrespected in similar ways.
 And supporters who don’t share her experience applaud the mom for standing up for herself and offering such a perfect explanation of what being a parent truly means.

 “Not every child is yours or a ‘part of you’ because you grew it inside of you.
-My child will always be a part of me, because we're fighting for this life together.
-TLDR: Fuck you.
-I'm a mom,” she concluded.
+My child will always be a part of me, because we're fighting for this life together,” she concluded.